-Some of the most fundamental physiological cell processes such as synaptic neurotransmitter release, endocrine hormone release, muscle contraction and cytotoxic immune cell response are directly and quickly triggered by the Ca2+ influx into the cytoplasm (1-4).
-Due to the diversity of Ca2+-controlled cellular processes, intracellular Ca2+ signals are localized in time and space to allow selective activation of specific reactions (2-5).
-This localization is maintained in part by intracellular Ca2+ buffers, which absorb most of the Ca2+ influx soon upon its entry into the cell (6, 7).
-In the context of secretory vesicle exocytosis, local Ca2+ concentration elevations around individual Ca2+ channels or clusters of channels are termed Ca2+ nano- or micro-domains (4, 8).
-Although Ca2+ concentration can be measured experimentally using Ca2+ sensitive dyes, inherent physical limitations pose challenges for optical Ca2+ imaging on small temporal and spatial scales relevant for vesicle exocytosis and other processes controlled by local Ca2+ elevations.
-Therefore, mathematical and computational modeling has played an important role in the study of vesicle exocytosis and other cell processes activated by localized Ca^{2+} signals (8-15).
-In particular, these computational studies were instrumental in showing that local Ca2+ elevations form and collapse very rapidly in response to channel gating.
-This suggests that guasi-stationary solutions of the reaction-diffusion equations describing Ca2+ influx, diffusion and binding to intracellular Ca2+ buffers may achieve sufficient accuracy in estimating Ca2+ concentration in the vicinity of a Ca2+ channel, obviating computationally expensive solutions of partial differential equations describing buffered Ca2+ diffusion (16, 17).
-Several of such stationary approximations have been introduced in the early works of E. Neher, M.D.
-Stern, J. Keizer, G.D.
-Smith and others (14, 18-28), most notably the Excess Buffer approximation (EBA), the Rapid Buffering approximation (RBA), and the linear approximation (LIN) (see Table 1).
-These approximations proved quite useful in understanding the properties of Ca2+ nanodomains and their dependence on the properties of cell Ca2+ buffers, and widely used in modeling studies (9, 14, 21, 29-32).
-However, most of the previously developed approximations have two limitations: (1) their accuracy is restricted to specific regions in buffering parameter space, and (2) they have been developed for simple, oneto-one Ca2+-buffer binding, and are hard to extend to more realistic buffers that have multiple Ca2+ binding sites (33).
+Submitted January 16, 2020, and accepted for publication June 10, 2020. \Correspondence: matveev@njit.edu channel gating.
+This suggests that quasistationary solutions of the reaction-diffusion equations describing Ca2+ influx, diffusion, and binding to intracellular Ca2+ buffers may achieve sufficient accuracy in estimating $[Ca^{2+}]$ in the vicinity of a Ca2+ channel, obviating computationally expensive solutions of partial differential equations describing buffered $Ca^{2+}$ diffusion (16,17).
+Several of such stationary approximations have been introduced in the early works of Neher, Stern, Keizer, Smith, and others (14,18-28), most notably the excess buffer approximation (EBA), the rapid buffering approximation (RBA), and the linear approximation (LIN) (see Table 1).
+These approximations proved quite useful in understanding the properties of Ca2+ nanodomains and their dependence on the properties of cell Ca2+ buffers and are widely used in modeling studies (9,14,21,29-32).
+However, most of the previously developed approximations have two limitations: 1) their accuracy is restricted to specific regions in buffering parameter space, and 2) they have been developed for simple, $1:1 \text{ Ca}^{2+}$ -buffer binding and are hard to extend to more realistic buffers that have multiple $Ca^{2+}$ binding sites (33).

-Here we present several improved approaches allowing to better approximate single-channel Ca2+ nanodomains with more accuracy and for a wider range of model parameters.
+Here, we present several improved approaches allowing us to better approximate single-channel Ca2+ nanodomains with more accuracy and for a wider range of model parameters.
 One of these approximation methods is based on matching the coefficients of short-range Taylor series and long-range asymptotic series of the nanodomain Ca2+ distance dependence using simple ansätze.
-Although this method has already been used to obtain Padé (rational function) nanodomain approximations (34), we show that significant improvement can be achieved in some parameter regimes using alternative interpolants that are similar in their functional form to EBA and LIN approximants.
-Similar ansätze can also be extended to buffers with multiple binding sites (work in progress).
+Although this method has already been used to obtain Padé (rational-function) nanodomain approximations (34), we show that significant improvement can be achieved in some parameter regimes using alternative interpolants that are similar in their functional form to EBA and LIN approximants.
+Similar ansätze can also be extended to buffers with multiple binding sites (data not shown).
 Apart from the local-series interpolation approach, we also present a different class of methods based on global optimization of a relevant functional with respect to parameters of the same ansätze that we use with the series interpolation method, which have superior accuracy in certain parameter regimes, as demonstrated below.

-II.
 METHODS